AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Bar-Column_Charts.md

 <a name="waterfall"/>
 ## Waterfall Chart Sample

-In the sample below we formatted start and end values, colored cylinders as we need and here it is - waterfall chart is displayed.
+In the sample below we formatted start and end values, here we will colorize chart as we need.
+Here it is - waterfall chart is displayed.

 {sample}BCT_Range\_Bar-Column\_Charts\_02{sample}